 Hope.

-Maybe that is the real confluence between all of these belief systems.
-Not magic, but the deeply human desire to believe that our inner world shapes what comes next.
+Maybe that is what all of these belief systems are reaching for.
+Not magic, but the desire to believe that our inner world shapes what comes next.

 A witch may call it spell work.

-And honestly, when stripped down to its core, isn’t that something all humans do?
+And honestly, isn’t this something we all do?

 We create rituals around the things we desperately hope for.